top of page

 EPA Clean School Bus Program (CSB)

 Five billion dollars are available through multiple rounds over five years (Fiscal Years 2022-2026) to replace existing diesel school buses with zero-emission and low-emission models.
-Round number three just closed; expect the next round of grant applications by late spring 2024.
+Expect the next round of grant applications by fall 2024.

 Eligibility: public school districts, charter schools, and fleet operators in all 50 states, Washington, D.C., U.S. territories, and Tribal nations.
 Some funding is allocated to priority high-need, rural, or Tribal schools.